AzlaanKhanPathan/Chai-aur-Python/README.md

 Course was not only begginer friendly but also for intermidiate python programmers which covered all the fundamentals and practical information and code of python

 ## Note
-I will be adding more files into api handling folder for exercising of my api handling skills and a small small for begginers to try out api handling for very first time
+I will be adding more files into api handling folder for exercising of my api handling skills and for begginers to try out api handling for very first time